wp-plugins/shopsite-plugin/readme.txt

 == Changelog ==
+= 1.3 =
+* Changed shopper-facing product download method to allow product display in the blog for some PHP config settings.

 = 1.2 =
 * Added a Test Connection button on the configuration screen.
 Added a 30-second connection timeout.